-The third studio album by the St. Petersburg-based group Uhushuhu continues the line of the two previous works: "Long Songs Pleasant For Hearing" (Zhelezobeton, 2014) and "Onega" (ΠΑΝΘΕΟΝ, 2015), namely - long spatial tapestries filled with a whole host of electronic and organic events drifting on a leisurely contemplative wave.
+The third studio album by the St. Petersburg-based group Uhushuhu continues the line of the two previous works: "Long Songs Pleasant for Hearing" and "Onega", namely – long spatial tapestries filled with a whole lot of electronic and organic events drifting on a leisurely contemplative wave.

 Back in Vital Weekly 933 I thought this was the project of Daniil Kharms, but now the information says 'group', so who knows, maybe there is some extra band members.
 Besides the previous released work, there just one other release.
 On 'Geoscience' we have four lengthy pieces of music, but obviously not as lengthy as the previous two releases.
 Unlike the other two releases, it seems to me that Uhushuhu uses a lot more sound sources than just a few synths and field recordings.
 Intercepted radio transmissions, lots of sound effects, lots more field recordings, loops and voices, whispering, sighing and such like.
 It makes up some highly vibrant music.
 Ambient, yet vibrant.
 It moves and it shakes, like a firm walk in the woods - or better like a fairy tale flying through woods, across hills, swamps and such like connotations.
 Music for a great fantasy movie.
 Especially 'Loam Glade' is a great piece in that respect, a lovely lush piece of whispering ghosts and bird twitter set against a finest set of electronics.
 Along with the music on CDR there is also a DVDR with 'special fractal visualization' by VJ B?H?G, which looks actually not too bad, but I'm afraid this is the kind of the stuff that doesn't much for me.
 I can watch this with some interest, I can see it's all right, but then I start thinking: why this?
 What does it mean?
 Is there supposed to be a connection?
 That sort of thing.
 I can see that people would like this though.